ExtraVision

-The situation was further compounded in August 1982, when NBC ceased to offer closed-captioning on account of decreased demand.
+The situation was further compounded in August 1982, when NBC ceased to offer closed-captioning due to decreased demand.
 While the NAD's Phil Bravin, chairman of the NAD's newly-formed TV Access Committee, was able to persuade NBC to resume captioning, he continued to meet with resistance by CBS; after an unproductive meeting with then-head of CBS affiliate relations, Tony Malara, Bravin promised to "see you on the streets of America".
 CBS ultimately relented in March 1984, promising three hours of closed-captioned programming starting that fall.

 Due to the service using the NABTS protocol, which required a quite expensive decoder to receive the service, and the FCC not choosing to require TV manufacturers to integrate teletext into their sets or choose between either NABTS or the BBC and IBA's World System Teletext (used by Electra and several other services), ExtraVision eventually began to experience cutbacks, with several staffers laid off in May 1986; the production of news content was outsourced to AP/TMS Media Services (a joint venture between the Associated Press and the Tribune Company).
 Also, most of the local CBS affiliates carrying the ExtraVision service did not bother to invest in the computer equipment required to customize pages to carry locally oriented information on the service; only WBTV, WIVB-TV in Buffalo, and then-CBS affiliate KSL-TV in Salt Lake City (which had been independently testing and using teletext beginning in 1978, and continued into the early 1990s) provided localized information.

 ExtraVision was discontinued in 1988, three years after NBC Teletext had also been abandoned by NBC.